Audi A1 Sportback interior

-The Audi A1 Sportback’s interior is available with colourful trims that make it look vibrant, while its huge infotainment screens will make other small cars blush.
+The Audi A1 Sportback’s interior is available with colourful trims that make it look vibrant and its huge infotainment screens dwarf those in most other small cars.
 Cheap plastics spoil it a little, though

-The Audi A1 Sportback looks and feels quite posh for a small car.
+The Audi A1 Sportback looks and feels posh for a small car.

-That said, the kit you’ll often use – the stereo and the heater, for example – can be adjusted using large knobs that are easy to feel for when you’re driving.
+That said, the kit you’ll often use – such as the stereo and the heater – can be adjusted using large knobs that are easy to reach for when you’re driving.

-At standstill, you can enjoy the interior’s smart appearance and wide variety of trim options allowing you to choose from conservative metallics or go for something more lively.
-These coloured trims make the A1 a more cheerful place to sit than larger Audis.
+When you’re not cruising along, you can enjoy the look of the Audi A1 Sportback’s smart cabin.
+There’s a wide variety of trim options to choose from including subtle metallic inserts and some more brightly coloured trims that make the A1 a more cheerful place to sit than many larger Audis.

 It’s just a shame the Audi A1 Sportback can’t match the interior quality of the company’s bigger cars.
 Positives include the reassuringly solid centre console and the squidgy plastics in the centre of the dashboard, but the plastics used for the lower half of the interior and the insides of the doors feel hard and cheap.

 The man-made leather seats you get in S Line cars feel fairly plush and you can get partial Alcantara-trimmed seats in S Line Contrast Edition cars if you prefer something a little sportier.
 It’s a shame that only very high spec S Line Style Edition cars come with real leather seats as standard, though.

 The Audi A1 Sportback’s standard pair of infotainment screens makes you feel like you’re in the digital age when everyone else is still analogue